-I used to smoke turkey breasts on a rack but now I put them in a tray filled with a ½ cup of chicken broth.
+I used to smoke turkey breasts on a rack, but now I put them in a tray filled with a ½ cup of chicken broth.
 I also put some butter on the sides of the tray, which will later melt and get mixed with the broth and the meat juices.
-I picked up this technique from one of the BBQ competitions I attended and it works wonders.
+This technique comes from one of the BBQ competitions I attended and it works wonders.
 It helps the meat stay hydrated.
-You can use the buttery juices as a dipping sauce later on – it’s mouth watering.
+You can use the buttery juices as a dipping sauce later on - it's mouth watering.

 After the meat has absorbed enough smoke, baste it with the buttery juices.
 No matter skin-on or skinless, both will benefit.
 Basting will make the turkey breast skin softer and less rubbery which is always a challenge with smoking low and slow.
 There you have it, a perfect solution.

 Do not over-cook